fajarAnd/bm-project-scaffolding/backend/README.md

 make run
 ```

-Make sure Postgres and Redis are running locally.
+Make sure PostgreSQL, Redis, and MinIO are running locally (use docker-compose or run them separately).

 ## API Endpoints